 Click here to find out when it makes sense to work with a workers’ compensation attorney.

-How to File Your Tennessee Workers’ Compensation Claim
+How to File a Tennessee Workers’ Compensation Claim

-- Your supervisor must notify your employer’s insurance carrier about the incident within one business day using Form C-20, Tennessee Employer’s First Report of Work Injury or Illness, which starts the claim process.
+- Your supervisor must notify the employer’s insurer within one business day using Form C-20, Tennessee Employer’s First Report of Work Injury or Illness.

-- If your claim’s denied and you wish to appeal, you have one year from the date of your injury to file a Petition for Benefit Determination Form with the Tennessee Bureau of Workers’ Compensation.
+- If your claim’s denied, you can appeal within one year from the date of your injury by filing a Petition for Benefit Determination Form with the Tennessee Bureau of Workers’ Compensation.

-Every Tennessee workers’ compensation case is unique, so your own process may vary.
-Review the Beginner’s Guide to Tennessee Workers’ Compensation to learn more.
+Every case is unique, so your own process may vary.
+Review the Beginner’s Guide to Workers’ Compensation to learn more.